 How many were built?

-This led to 27 Swede 55 Fisksätra manufactures from 1976 to 1979.
+This led to 27 Swede 55 Fisksätra manufactures from 1976 to autumn 1979.
 Most of the Swede 55 went to Sweden, Finland, three to Germany, one to Switzerland/Lake Constance, one to Italy, some to the Mediterranean and USA.
 Fisksaetra belonged to the Swedish Business Conglomerate Gylling, which withdrew from Fisksaetra in 1979.

 As far as I know six Swede 55 were built from 1982 – 84 by a successor named Aqva Båt in Nyköping using the original mould, among them Counterpoint.
 This boat has been sailing since 1992 in Capetown/South Africa as Spilhaus III.
-From 1976 to 84 a total of 33 Swede 55 were built.
+So from 1976 to 84 a total of 33 Swede 55 were built.

 Hull: Hand laid fiberglass reinforced polyester resin with woven roving.
 Thickness varies from 4/5″ (20 mm) in the keel to 3/10″ (8 mm) in some parts of the stern where stress is minimal.
 Several longitudonal stringers.